Jenny Kammersgaard: After the war

 After the war she maintained her friendship with her Danish manager Henrik Ludvig Jørgensen/Hagensborg, who had been arrested under suspicion of collaboration with the German occupation force during the war.
 She gave a favorable character witness testimony for Hagensborg, though he ended being sentenced to five years in prison.

 In August 1947 Jenny Kammersgaard together with her boyfriend helped Baltic refugees in Denmark getting to Sweden.
-After Balticum had been occupied by Soviet Union they were afraid of being extradited and felt more safe in Sweden.
+After Balticum had been occupied by Soviet Union they were afraid of being extradited and felt safer in Sweden.
 From here it was possible to get out of Europe.
-She and her boy friend did this illegally (and for a pay) and were both sentenced to 40 days of prison.
+She and her boyfriend did this illegally (and for a pay) and were both sentenced to 40 days of prison.

-She continued long distance swimming and in both 1950 and 1951 she crossed the English Channel.
+She continued long-distance swimming and in both 1950 and 1951 she crossed the English Channel.
 Later she tried breaking records in icy water swimming and swam 400 m in 12 minutes and 54 seconds in 1976.

 Jenny Kammersgaards has a mixed legacy because of her contact with Nazi Germany on the one hand and her swimming on the other.
 She maintained that in the time of Nazism she was young and had no interest in politics.